StefanTeleaba/StefansGuideToEverything/Treasure/Magic Item Descriptions/Clothing/Hands/Gauntlets of the Talon.md

 *If Attuned by a Monk follower of Bahamut:*
 ***Martial Arts Die.*** Your Martial Arts Die changes as if you were a monk of five levels higher.
 If Your Martial Arts Die is 1d12, it changes to 2d8, which can deal your choice of Force damage or its normal damage type.
-***Unarmored Defense.*** While wearing this belt, you gain a +1 bonus to Armor Class if you are wearing no armor and using no Shield.
+***Unarmored Defense.*** While wearing these gauntlets, you gain a +1 bonus to Armor Class if you are wearing no armor and using no Shield.
 ***Improved Grapple.*** The save DC of the Grapple option of your Unarmed Strike increases by 4.